What is a Special Use Permit?

 A special park use is a short-term activity that takes place in a park area and:

-Example of activities requiring a Special Use Permit within Mammoth Cave National Park include weddings, memorial services, commercial filming and/or photography, special assemblies, First Amendment Activities, and athletic events.
+Example of activities requiring a Special Use Permit within Padre Island National Seashore include weddings, memorial services, commercial filming and/or photography, special assemblies, First Amendment Activities, and athletic events.

 Activities that Require a Special Use Permit

-The park’s natural and scenic backdrops can serve as a beautiful location for your simple and quiet wedding ceremony, but specific guidelines regarding noise levels, decorations, number of attendees, and event times must be followed.
+The seashore’s natural and scenic backdrops can serve as a beautiful location for your simple and quiet wedding ceremony, but specific guidelines regarding noise levels, decorations, number of attendees, and event times must be followed.
 Contact us for more information on wedding conditions and guidelines.
-Please note, weddings are prohibited inside caves in the park.

 Freedom of speech, press, religion, and assembly are constitutional rights.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect park resources.
-First amendment activities such as the distribution and/or sale of printed matter, religious services, public demonstrations or assemblies are permitted to take place in locations near the parks visitor center.
+First amendment activities such as the distribution and/or sale of printed matter, religious services, public demonstrations or assemblies are permitted to take place in designated locations near the Malaquite Visitor Center, North Beach, and South Beach.
 There are no permit fees associated with First Amendment Permits.
 Contact us for more information on designated first amendment areas and permits.

-Some activities that fall outside normal visitation at Mammoth Cave National Park also require obtaining a Special Use Permit.
+Some activities that fall outside normal visitation at Padre Island National Seashore also require obtaining a Special Use Permit.
 Examples would be an organized public gathering, operation of a public address system in connection with a public gathering and other activities.
 Please use the Long Form application found in the How to Apply section of this page to apply for these activities.
 Contact us for more information.

-A commercial film permit is required for any individual, business, or organization (including nonprofit groups and educational institutions) filming for a market audience or receiving compensation associated with footage or recordings made in the park.
-More information on Commercial Filming and Photography in the park is available.
+A commercial film permit is required for any individual, business, or organization (including nonprofit groups and educational institutions) filming for a market audience or receiving compensation associated with footage or recordings made on the seashore.
+More information on Commercial Filming and Still Photography on the seashore is available.

 How to Apply

-Download and complete the special use permit application form appropriate for your activity.
-If you are unsure of what form to use, contact us.
-Send your completed application, any associated documentation, and the $180 non-refundable application fee via check or money order to the park’s Special Use Permit Coordinator.
+Download and complete the special use permit application form.
+Send your completed application, any associated documentation, and the $75 non-refundable application fee via check or money order to the seashore’s Special Use Permit Coordinator.

-Contact us for questions or more information about Special Use Permits in the park or send completed applications to the address’ below.
+Contact us for questions or more information about Special Use Permits in the seashore or send completed applications to the address’ below.

 Commercial Use Authorization

-Mammoth Cave National Park's Commercial Use Authorization (CUA) program authorizes the provision of suitable commercial services such as canoe and kayak livery services, guided tours and workshops to park area visitors.
+Padre Island National Seashore's Commercial Use Authorization (CUA) program authorizes the provision of suitable commercial services such as fishing guides, windsurfing and paddle sport livery services, guided tours and workshops to park area visitors.
 Information on how to apply for a CUA permit for your commercial services can be found on our Commercial Use Authorization page.